hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Force Field Gel (R)

 The only known defence that is almost completely impenetrable is Force Field Gel.
 Only two known weaknesses exist: Time and [Mutant FFG](#mutant-ffg).
-This is a defence that only Rescueland has in mass, though some have managed to aqquire small quantities of it.
-NOTHING can get in OR out, effectively taking you out of the battle.
+This is a defence that only Rescueland has in mass, though some have managed to aqquire small quantities of it. ***Nothing*** can get in ***or*** out, effectively taking you out of the battle.
 Thus, many ships only use this defence when they are damaged, or a retreat is required.
 Another anomaly about FFG is that they behave in a similar manner to non-newtonian substances: The faster something hits the forcefield, the more energy is absorbed into it and not the object itself.

 #### The process of harvesting FFG